dqrobotics/matlab-examples/README.md

 # matlab-examples
-Examples and demos for Matlab
+Examples and demos for MATLAB